 World Obesity Day

-Every year on March 4th World Obesity Day raises awareness about the growing global obesity crisis and the health dangers of being severely overweight.
-The day is organized by the World Obesity Federation, whose goals are to change the way obesity is looked at across society, and end prejudice against overweight people, but also to highlight the social, environmental, and medical factors that contribute to a high obesity rate and the ways in which we can change them.
+On March 4th World Obesity Day raises awareness of the global obesity crisis and the health dangers of being severely overweight.
+The day is organized by the World Obesity Federation, whose goals are to change the way obesity is looked at across society, and end prejudice against overweight people.
+The day also highlights the social, environmental, and medical factors that contribute to a high obesity rate and the ways in which we can change them.

 History of World Obesity Day

 Obesity is a medical condition characterized by the accumulation of excess body fat.
 It is defined by the World Health Organization (WHO) as having a body mass index (BMI) of 30 or higher.
 BMI is a measure of body fat based on an individual's height and weight.

 Obesity is considered an epidemic in many countries and accounts for the cause of death of many people, as it puts them at risk of diabetes, cancer, and heart disease.

 World Obesity Day was founded by the World Obesity Federation, with the support of the World Health Organization and the collaboration of the Lancet Commission on Obesity.
 It was first observed in 2015.

 For the first five years, World Obesity Day took place on October 11, but in 2020 this was changed and the event moved to March where it has been celebrated ever since.
 The primary reason for the move was so that World Obesity Day could coincide with other events, and in doing so hopefully make a bigger impact.

 History of themes